Airline Pilot Interview Prep

 - If you follow and integrate SOPs into your flying.

-It's about how quickly can you learn and adapt to their Standard Operating Procedures.
+It's about how quickly you can learn and adapt to their Standard Operating Procedures.

 Do you pass the interview?